tech-scripts/tech-scripts/CONTRIBUTING.md

 - Use **4 spaces** for indentation.
 - Variable and function names should be in **snake_case**.
-- Comment on complex parts of the code.
+- Add comments to explain complex logic or scripts.
-- Check your code for errors before submitting a PR.
+- Test your scripts on at least one Linux distribution before submitting a PR.

 ## 🧪 Testing

-Before submitting changes, ensure all tests pass.
-If you’re adding new functionality, please include corresponding tests.
+Before submitting changes, ensure all scripts work as expected.
+If you’re adding new functionality, please include documentation on how to test it and the environments it has been tested on.

 ## 📜 License